sara-nl/clouddocs/user-interface.markdown

 This is how you change your password:

 1. Look at the top-right corner of the screen on the UI.
 There is a _buddy_ icon that represents your user.
 Click on it.
 2. Click on _Settings_, you will see the option to change or update your password.
-If you use a `cloud view` (see section below for OpenNebula views), click on the _Change Password_ button.
+If you use a `user view` (see section below for OpenNebula views), click on the _Update Password_ button.
 3. On the new screen, type your new password twice and click the button to submit it.

 ## Logging out